rwxrob/pegn-spec/README.md

 those needs with the hope that more will choose to use PEGN openly, collaborative, and privately.

+## MIME Type

+Currently the official MIME type associated with the `.pegn` suffix related to PEGN grammars is `text/x-pegn` with the hope of eventually obtaining `text/pegn` from IANA.

 ### Trademarks

 Whether marked with ™ or not, PEGN, `pegn`, and the PEGN logo are